Career Development Process

 As a university community, we support students engaging in diverse career development-related activities to help them discover potential career paths that capitalize on their unique passions, talents, and interests.
 Career development should be an exciting journey for each student.
-We view your student’s career development journey as a progression composed of experiences both inside and outside of the classroom, which enable them to decide who they are, who they want to be, and what careers might best suits their personal needs.
+We view students’ career development journey as a progression composed of experiences inside and outside the classroom, enabling them to decide who they are, who they want to be, and what careers might best suit their personal and professional goals.

-While each student is unique, here is a general process we encourage students to engage in to help them discover potential career paths that might be viable for them once they graduate.
-Depending on the needs students present, career advisors in both the school-based career centers and the USC Career Center are prepared to share student-friendly resources to support them every step of the way.
+While each student is unique, here is a general process we encourage students to engage in to help them discover potential career paths that might be viable once they graduate.
+Depending on the students’ needs, career advisors in the school-based career centers and the USC Career Center are prepared to share student-friendly resources to support them every step.

 Step 1: Self-Assessment

 Self-assessment is the first step in the process.
 This involves students identifying their values, interests, skills, and personality.

 Exploration is the second step and involves conducting research, such as using career library resources, to discover potential careers of interest.
 Informational interviews are a great way to start building a network of people in jobs and industries they are considering.